autonomous-cloud/spec/CONTRIBUTING.md

 Please use issues for discussing proposals or to raise a question.
 If you have improvements to the autonomous cloud fabric please submit a pull request.

+Please note that as the project grows over time, so will the contributing guidelines :-)